dehezhang2/Notes/3103/CS3103_Operating_System.md

   ```

   * Description
+    * not empty make sure receive cannot be blocked
     * Processes wishing to access the data area send a request message to the controller
       * Granted access with an “OK” reply message
       * Completion of access with a “finished” message